Income and Wealth in Context

 Since the 1980s, ERS has reported an income measure for farm operator households comparable to the U.S. Census Bureau's Current Population Survey measure for all U.S. households.
-(The income measure is, generally, net money income from farm and off-farm sources, except that farm depreciation is included as an expense.
+(The income measure is generally net money income from farm and off-farm sources, except that farm depreciation is included as an expense.
 See glossary for more details.)
-Farm household income is reported for the households of the principal operators of family farms (the 99 percent of farms where the majority of the business is owned by the operator and individuals related to the operator by blood, marriage, or adoption).
+Farm household income is reported for households of the principal operators of family farms (the 98 percent of farms where the majority of the business is owned by the operator and individuals related to the operator by blood, marriage, or adoption).
 Median total farm household income has exceeded the median U.S. household income in every year since 1998.
-However, the gap between median farm and U.S. household income has varied, increasing through the early 2000s then decreasing from 2006 through 2008.
-This gap widened in the early 2010s, before narrowing again in recent years.
+However, the gap between median farm and U.S. household income has varied over time.
+In 2018, median farm operator household income exceeded median U.S. household income by 15 percent ($72,481 compared with $63,179).

-For more on comparisons between all U.S households and farm households, see the Farm Household Income and Characteristics data product table for historic data on mean and median farm operator household income and ratios of farm household to U.S. household income.
+For more on comparisons between all U.S households and farm households, including historic data on mean and median farm operator household income and ratios of farm household to U.S. household income, see the Farm Household Income and Characteristics data product.

 Farm Business Income Compared with U.S. Self-Employed Households

 While the median income of farm households has outpaced that of all U.S. households in recent years, operating a farm business carries considerable risk.
-Farm profits are subject to significant fluctuations and the income volatility of farm households is greater than that of all U.S. households.
-Therefore, it is useful to compare incomes of "farm business" households (households that report farming as their primary occupation, plus larger-sized commercial farms) with self-employed households, using estimates from the U.S. Census Bureau's Current Population Survey.
-Median farm business household income has remained below the income of these self-employed households since 1996.
-However, the gap between median farm and self-employed households has varied and has narrowed considerably during this period.
+Farm profits are subject to significant fluctuations, and the income volatility of farm households is greater than that of all U.S. households.
+Therefore, it is useful to compare incomes of "farm business" households (households that report farming as their primary occupation, plus larger commercial farms) with all self-employed households in the U.S., using estimates from the U.S. Census Bureau's Current Population Survey.
+Median farm business household income has remained below the income of self-employed households since 1996, with the exception of one year (2014).
+However, the gap between median farm and self-employed households has varied during this period.
 Over the past 20 years, farm business households have seen an increase in their median incomes after adjusting for inflation.
-In 1996, the median income of farm business households was $35,166, compared to $76,483 for self-employed households.
-By 2016, the median income of farm business households had increased to $64,929, compared to $84,459 for self-employed households.
+In 1996, the median income of farm business households was $37,661 (in 2018 dollars), compared to $75,131 for self-employed households.
+By 2018, the median income of farm business households had increased to $56,160, compared with $86,401 for self-employed households.

-It is not surprising that farm operator households have more wealth than the average U.S. household because significant capital assets, like farmland and equipment, are generally necessary to operate a successful farm business.
-Also, households with self-employed heads tend to have greater wealth than the average U.S. household.
-Increasing farm real estate values coupled with several years of high farm incomes have helped maintain and increase farm household wealth levels.
-In 2016, the typical farm household had nearly $900,000 in wealth.
+Farm operator households have more wealth than the average U.S. household because significant capital assets, like farmland and equipment, are generally necessary to operate a successful farm business.
+In 2018, the typical U.S. farm household had $862,000 in wealth.
 Households operating commercial farms had $2.8 million in total wealth at the median, substantially more than the households of residence or intermediate farms.